 Toyota Tundra: Redefining Trucks as People Know Them

 In May 1999, Toyota released a new line of full-size pickup trucks for the 2000 model year—the Tundra.
-Though it is somehow similar to other Toyota trucks, this pickup truck still managed to stand out and beat several of its competitors.
-From record sales to various innovations, the Tundra has gained many achievements making it one of the most successful truck lines in the history of the automobile industry.
+Though it resembles other Toyota trucks, this pickup truck still stood out and beat several of its competitors.
+From record sales to various innovations, the Tundra has gained many achievements, making it one of the most successful truck lines in automobile industry history.

 2000: First-gen feats